colinator27/open-day-dialogue-misc/docs/source/interpreters/gamemaker-studio-2/value/func_odd_value_val.rst

 Returns
 -------

-The GameMaker value that the :ref:`given Value<i_gms2_class_value>` holds.
+The GameMaker value that the given :ref:`Value<i_gms2_class_value>` holds.

 Description
 -----------

-This function pulls the GameMaker value out of the given Value, and should be used instead of directly accessing it.
+This function pulls the GameMaker value out of the Value.
+This should be used instead of directly accessing it.

 Example
 -------